20th Panzer Division: History

 The 20th Panzer Division was formed on 15 October 1940 after the decision had been made to weaken the existing German tank divisions to create new ones.
 The new division drew units from various active and reserve units, among them the 19th Infantry Division which had been converted to a tank division itself, having become the 19th Panzer Division.

 Attached to Army Group Center, the division participated in the opening stages of Operation Barbarossa and remained in the front echelon of attack during the series of advances on Minsk, Smolensk and took part in Operation Typhoon, the failed attack on Moscow.
 It remained on the central front during the winter of 1941–42, engaged in defensive operations and retreat.
 In March 1942 it was withdrawn to Bryansk for refitting and a rest after heavy casualties during the winter that lead to disbanding of a number of its units.

 The 20th Panzer Division, consisting of just one of the nominal three tank battalions, remained in the central sector of the Eastern Front, taking part in the capture of Voronezh in mid-1942 but otherwise engaged in defensive operations.
 It took part in the defence of Orel in the winter of 1942–43 and, in July 1943, was part of the northern spearhead during the battle of Kursk.
 The rest of 1943 was spent in a long retreat between Orel, Gomel, Orsha, and Vitebsk.

-The 20th Panzer Division spent the winter of 1944 fighting in the Polotsk, Vitebsk, Bobruisk and Cholm areas.
+The 20th Panzer Division spent the winter of 1944 fighting in the Polotsk, Vitebsk, Babruysk and Kholm areas.
 Having suffered heavy losses during the Red Army's Operation Bagration, the division was sent to Romania for refitting in August 1944.
-In October, the division was sent to East Prussia, and then sent to Hungary on 6 January, 1945, to partake in the Garam (S:Hron) battles raging in northern Hungary.
+In October, the division was sent to East Prussia, and then sent to Hungary on 6 January 1945, to partake in the Garam (S:Hron) battles raging in northern Hungary.
 It then retreated through Breslau, Schweinitz and Neisse in Silesia (now part of Poland).
 The division was transferred to Görlitz (east of Dresden on the post-1945 German frontier with Poland).
 On 19 April 1945, the division was involved in a counteroffensive west of Görlitz in the direction of Niesky, but disengaged three days later and retreated west.
 It counterattacked again in the Bautzen area, succeeding in relieving the local garrison at heavy cost to Soviet forces.
-By 26 April 1945, the division was situated northwest of Dresden; by 6 May it retreated south across the Czechoslovakian border.
-Some divisional elements surrendered to the Red Army near Teplice-Sanov (northwest of Prague), whilst the rest, including elements of Panzer-Aufklärungs-Abteilung 20. surrendered to the U.S. Army at Rokycany, (between Prague and Plzeň); they were handed over to the Soviet forces.
+By 26 April 1945, the division was situated northwest of Dresden; by 6 May it retreated south across the Czechoslovak border.
+Some divisional elements surrendered to the Red Army near Teplice-Šanov (northwest of Prague), whilst the rest, including elements of Panzer-Aufklärungs-Abteilung 20. surrendered to the U.S. Army at Rokycany (between Prague and Plzeň); they were handed over to the Soviet forces.